AhmetEker1973/Assignments/README.md

 # Assignments
-This repo holds the answers of mine to the assignments given by Clarusway.
+This repo holds the answers to the assignments given by Clarusway.